 This cobbler is one that I had a hard time walking away from.
 To me, there is nothing more delicious than a fruity dessert.
 I started out with a spoonful, just to taste it, and then another just to be sure.
 Before I could walk out the door, careful not to let it hit me on the way out…I had a bowl of this darn delicious stuff.

 My one big suggestion is to be ready with a big ‘ole spoon, or bowl, or very large plate.
-Definitely a tall glass of milk, or soy milk, or coconut milk!
+Definitely a tall glass of milk, soy milk, or coconut milk!

 What is a Fruit Cobbler?

-- A cobbler is a sort of fruit pie with a biscuit topping
+• A cobbler is a sort of fruit pie with a biscuit topping

 How Do you Make Fruit Cobbler From Scratch?

-- Over med-high heat allow the fruit mixture to thicken – stirring often
+• Over med-high heat allow the fruit mixture to thicken – stirring often

-- Make biscuit dough by mixing sugar, flour, baking powder, shortening and milk
+• Make biscuit dough by mixing sugar, flour, baking powder, shortening, and milk

-- Bake at 400 degrees for about 30 minutes
+• Bake at 400 degrees for about 30 minutes

-- Delicius when served with vanilla ice cream or whipped topping
+• Delicious when served with vanilla ice cream or whipped topping

 (affiliate links)